bit-apps-pro/bit-assist-wp/readme.txt

 = Does Bit Assist works on mobile? =
 Yes, it does.
 You have also the flexibility to customize which chat button will be displayed on different devices, be it desktop or mobile.
 This means you can choose to show WhatsApp and Facebook Messenger chat, channels on mobile devices while displaying another chat button on desktop or maybe you want to hide WhatsApp and Facebook Messenger chat, on mobile and show them on desktop.
 With this option, your visitors can choose their preferred way of communication, whether it’s WhatsApp or Messenger bot, to start chatting with you right away.

-= Can I change the location and the colour of the widget? = Certainly!
+= Can I change the location and the color of the widget? = Certainly!
 With Bit Assist, you can choose the location and color of your chat button directly from the Bit Assist plugin dashboard.

 = Can I create a custom submit form in Bit Assist  =